jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Back after the weekend!
 Dithered a while before starting today because I knew I was neglecting some other, non-coding matters at work that took priority.
 Helped to, well, actually act on those nagging feelings before starting today.

 Damn.
 Might as well go back and refactor everything matrix-y to use f32 instead of i32.

+Well, holy crap that was quick and easy!
+That's what happens when I keep my f32 implemention of RaytracerMatrix up to date with the i32 one and refactor for default implementations proactively!
+Shout out to Rust's type system for making this foolproof, too!